 - Providing needed logistical support, establishing a communication network, and scheduling and coordinating the activities of all verification participants, including the technical panel; - Auditing the on-site sampling activities; - Managing, evaluating, interpreting, and reporting on data generated by the verification; - Evaluating and reporting on the performance of the technologies; - Other logistical information and support needed to coordinate access to the site for the field portion of the verification, such as waste disposal.

 3 TECHNOLOGY DESCRIPTIONS

-This section provides descriptions of the technology participating in the verification test.
-The description was provided by KeyMaster, with minimal editing by ORNL.
+This section provides descriptions of the technologies participating in the verification test.
+These descriptions were provided by the technology vendors, with minimal editing by ORNL.

-3.1 KeyMaster Technologies
+3.1 Monitoring Technologies International (MTI)

 3.1.1 General Description